 Designed for leaders, facilitators, coaches, trainers and professionals working with groups, this training develops capacities and skills that transcend and include traditional facilitation and engagement competencies.

-Registration is almost complete and we are close to a SOLD
+Registration is complete and the 2019 cohort is SOLD

 We are also now receiving applications for the 2020 cohort.

 Tuition: $10,950 USD

 Seats are not confirmed until payment has been received.
 Payment plans can be arranged for a small administrative fee.